Skip to content

 Use Data Attributes

 One best practice for using Heap with your minified web app is to use data-* attributes.
 These are commonly added to web apps by developers to store semantically useful information.
-Since they are manually added and store semantic information, they are great candidates for being used in event definitions.
+Since they are manually added and store semantic information, they’re great candidates for being used in events.

 <a data-returning-login="true" href="/login" data-ol-has-click-handler="" style="">Log In</a>

-In Heap, you would define this event as a Click on: [data-returning-login="true"].
+In Heap, you would set the conditions for this event as a Click on: [data-returning-login="true"]

 Use data attributes from testing frameworks